top of page

 • gives learners a basis from which they can further develop their knowledge and skills as their career progresses.

-All new staff should undertake the Care Certificate, regardless of their previous job role.
+All new staff should undertake the 15 Care Certificate Standards, regardless of their previous job roles or their seniority.

 Why everyone must undertake the Care Certificate